zw1454/cs107-FinalProject/docs/documentation.md

 ### Strict Variable and Function Assignment

 There are two ways to implement forward mode AD.
-First, through strict defintion of the variables and functions.
+First, through strict definition of the variables and functions.
 To implement forward mode, import the package, and then define your variable and function.

 ```
 # Import the package